-Beyond the patch, you can find pumpkins and gourds in all sizes and colors, corn stalks, straw bales, and more.
+Beyond the patch, we have a wide selection of specialty pumpkins and gourds, corn stalks, straw bales and more.

-Each year, we add new things to find in our scavenger-hunt-style maze.
-And if you’re craving a bigger challenge, you can guess the secret word cut into the paths!
+Each year we add new items to our scavenger-hunt-style maze.
+Seeking a greater challenge?
+Take a guess of the secret word cut into the paths.

 Our 2020 Season & Hours

 Saturday and Sunday 10 AM – 5 PM

 Wednesday and Friday 3 PM – 6PM

 *Update: For everyone’s safety, we’re requiring face coverings and asking all visitors to please social distance while at the farm.
 Thank you!

 *Follow us on Facebook and Instagram to stay up to date on extended hours or weather cancellations.

 Q: How often do the hayrides run, and where do they take us?